Rithvik09/GPA-Calc/README.md

 - This program helps students get to know their current weighted and unweighted GPA at any point in time based on their grades.
 - The purpose of this program is to provide transparency to students on where they stand at any point in time in terms of their GPA.
-- All the calculations included in this program are based on research studies found online.
+- All the calculations included in this program are based on the Rithvik's school board process and is reusable for other school boards.

 ## Technologies Used